fgcz/bfabricPy/README.md

 ## FAQ

-### How is the version numbering working
+### How is the version numbering working?

 X.Y.Z

 X is not used

 Y should be the bfabric release

 Z increment for significant changes

 Also, please note that the branch ID should correspond with the bfabric stable release number.

-### Howto cite ?
+### Howto cite?

 Panse, Christian, Trachsel, Christian and Türker, Can.
-"Bridging data management platforms and visualization tools to enable ad-hoc and smart analytics in life sciences" Journal of Integrative Bioinformatics, 2022, pp. 20220031. https://doi.org/10.1515/jib-2022-0031
+"Bridging data management platforms and visualization tools to enable ad-hoc and smart analytics in life sciences" Journal of Integrative Bioinformatics, 2022, pp. 20220031. [doi: 10.1515/jib-2022-0031](https://doi.org/10.1515/jib-2022-0031).